 We spoke a great deal about logging for error exceptions and handling, but what we haven't mentioned yet is logging for security.
-As the web continues to offer more opportunities for hackers to obtain data that can then be sold for profit, application developers should be more conscientious about logging security events.
-These events should be logged for both internal and external users, as even insider threats pose a problem for security teams.
+As the web continues to offer more opportunities for hackers to obtain data that can be sold for profit, application developers should be more conscientious about logging security events.
+These events should be logged for internal and external users, as insider threats also pose a problem for security teams.
 This section will discuss logging for security purposes.

-There are intrusion detection systems that help with the process, but developers can create their own logging events.
+There are intrusion detection systems designed to help with the process, but developers can create their own logging events.
 For instance, a malformed SQL statement sent to a form should first be validated.
 Since malformed SQL will fail validation, the developer can then trigger a logging event that records to event viewer or another logging system.

-One reason most Windows developers choose to log to the event viewer is it's completely secure if a hacker is not able to connect to the remote machine or access the remote management console.
+One reason most Windows developers choose to log to the event viewer is it's utterly secure if a hacker is not able to connect to the remote machine or access the remote management console.

 One item to note with security logs is they should be kept separately from main application error logs.
-Security logs contain sensitive information that shouldn't be available to any users except administrators.
+Security logs contain sensitive information that shouldn't be available to users except administrators.
 Basic application logs also require security, but they can be viewed by developers and IT employees.
 Keeping security logs extremely private cuts down on insider threats, especially with logs containing user credentials.

 You also want to know when a successful login was made, so you should log events made by outside attempts to log in.
 Additionally, by logging successful attacks, you can detect insider threats or suspicious login behavior.
 It also helps to log the time and IP address for audit trails.

-Use the TSQL100Parser library from Microsoft to validate your SQL if you're using SQL Server.
+Use the TSQL100Parser library from Microsoft to validate your SQL if you're using SQL Server®.
 Always validate your inputs.
 Log all failures and all successes.

 Some applications require a higher level of logging for audit trails.
 For instance, you might want to log events where the application connects to the network to download a file.
 You can also log events when a user is added to the application or when personal identifiable information (PII) is accessed.
 In healthcare, audit trails to PII are required.
 Each time the user's information is retrieved, the person who retrieved the data, time, date, and IP address must be logged in the system.